DCGS-SS/DCGS-SS.github.io/_posts/2018-10-11-More_Lists_and_Dictionaries.py.md

 <table>
   <tr>
     <td class="title">Starting point:</td>
-    <td>Some work done on Codecademy from this half term.</td>
+    <td class="desc">Some work done on Codecademy from this half term.</td>
   </tr>
   <tr>
     <td class="title">Target for this lesson?</td>
-    <td>To recap some work done previously to revise for next week's python syntax test, and to carry on with lists and dictionaries.</td>
+    <td class="desc">To recap some work done previously to revise for next week's python syntax test, and to carry on with lists and dictionaries.</td>
   </tr>
   <tr>
     <td class="title">Did I reach my target? </td>
-    <td>Yes, I do think that I balanced out my work efficiently to allow both tasks to be done.</td>
+    <td class="desc">Yes, I do think that I balanced out my work efficiently to allow both tasks to be done.</td>
   </tr>
 </table>